looprock/riemann-kube-mon/README.md

 # riemann-kube-mon
-Ship kubernetes status to riemann
+Ship kubernetes status to riemann, logs to stdout as well as creates entries for unique events in redis so they can be retrieved from things like status pages or chatbots if needed.

 # able to report on: